kpfromer/nestjs-typegoose/website/docs/usage.md

 ## Connecting with the API

-Now we have the service created we need to connect this with the actual api calls.
-The `CatsController` will receive GET and POST requests on the url `/cats` and will get and create cats respectively.
+Now we have the service created we need to connect this with the actual API calls.
+The `CatsController` will receive GET and POST requests on the URL `/cats` and will get and create cats respectively.

 **cats.controller.ts**